JeslynB9/MultimodalVRSimWithHaptic/README.md

 - Provide a foundation for future extensions to cover different medical specialisations and procedures.

 ## Stakeholders
-**Unversity of Sydney Faculty of Medicine and Health Media Lab:** The client team providing anatomical and procedural expertise, ensuring educational and technical accuracy.
+**University of Sydney Faculty of Medicine and Health Media Lab:** The client team providing anatomical and procedural expertise, ensuring educational and technical accuracy.

 **Medical students and healthcare professionals:** The primary users who gain hands-on experience and improved confidence through realistic simulations.